-Located in the Province of South Kalimantan, the Meratus Mountains Geopark is one of the icons of tourism and the pride of the Banjarmasin community in particular.
+Located in the Province of South Kalimantan, the Meratus Mountains Geopark is one of the icons of tourism and the pride of the South Kalimantan community.

 The Geopark is a single geographic area that is merged, where the geological sites and landscape are managed holistically.
 Where the components of Geopark Region development includes Society Development, Economy Development and Conservation.